RichCoursera/gettingandcleaningcoursera/CodeBook.md

 ##Sources
 1. "features.txt" from the zip file of the raw data. - "https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip"
 2. For the code book template - "https://gist.github.com/JorisSchut/dbc1fc0402f28cad9b41"

+##Annex
+If you used any code in the codebook that had the echo=FALSE attribute post this here (make sure you set the results parameter to 'hide' as you do not want the results to show again)

 Assumptions: